Arithmetic and dynamical degrees of self-morphisms of semi-abelian varieties: Arithmetic and dynamical degrees of isogenies of abelian varieties

 where $X( \overline{\mathbb Q})_{\rm tors}$ is the set of torsion points. \end{thm}

-\begin{lem} Let $X$ be an abelian variety of dimension $g$ over an algebraically closed field of characteristic zero and $f \colon X \longrightarrow X$ an isogeny.
+\begin{lem} Let $X$ be an abelian variety of dimension $g$ over an algebraically closed field of characteristic zero and $f \colon X \longrightarrow X$ a surjective group homomorphism.
 Let $P(t)$ be the monic minimal polynomial of $f$ as an element of $\End(X)_{\Q}$, which has integer coefficient, and $\rho$ the maximum among the absolute values of the roots of $P(t)$.
 Then we have $\delta_{f}=\rho^{2}$. \end{lem}

 \begin{rmk} The minimal polynomial of $f$ as an element of $\End(X)_{\Q}$ is equal to the minimal polynomial of $T_{l}(f)$ for every prime number $l$.
 If the ground field is $\C$, these are also equal to the minimal polynomial of the analytic representation of $f$. \end{rmk}